moorepants/learn-multibody-dynamics/angular.rst

 .. todo:: Should this return the angular velocity expressed in the body fixed frame?

-A simple rotation and associated simple angular velocity can be formulated for any arbitrary rotation axis vector, not just one of the three mutually perpendicular unit vectors as shown above.
+A simple orientation and associated simple angular velocity can be formulated for any arbitrary orientation axis vector, not just one of the three mutually perpendicular unit vectors as shown above.
 There is a simple angular velocity between two reference frames :math:`A` and :math:`B` if there exists a single unit vector :math:`\hat{k}` which is fixed in both :math:`A` and :math:`B` for some finite time.
 If this is the case, then :math:`{}^A\bar{\omega}^B = \omega
-\hat{k}` where :math:`\omega` is the time rate of change of the angle :math:`\theta` between a line fixed in :math:`A` and another line fixed in :math:`B` both of which are perpendicular to the rotation axis :math:`\hat{k}`.
+\hat{k}` where :math:`\omega` is the time rate of change of the angle :math:`\theta` between a line fixed in :math:`A` and another line fixed in :math:`B` both of which are perpendicular to the orientation axis :math:`\hat{k}`.
 We call :math:`\omega=\dot{\theta}` the angular speed of :math:`B` in :math:`A`.

 :external:py:meth:`~sympy.physics.vector.frame.ReferenceFrame.orient_axis` can
 take any arbitrary vector fixed in :math:`A` and :math:`B` to establish the
-rotation:
+orientation:

 .. jupyter-execute::